Modulus of continuity for spectral measures of suspension flows over Salem type substitutions: Dependence of

 \section{Dependence of $r_0$}

-The aim of this section is to prove Proposition 1.3.
+The aim of this section is to prove Proposition \ref{propr_0}, which provides a lower bound for $r_0$ appearing in Theorems \ref{theorem1} and \ref{theorem2}.
 To accomplish this we will find an upper bound for the error in the approximation of the integrals of Corollary \ref{cor}.
-By technical issues that we will comment later, we are only able to do this in the case $\deg(\alpha)=4$.
-First, let us recall the notion of type of a real number.
-For a real number $\theta$ we say its \textit{type} is at most $\tau \geq 1$ if there exists a positive constant $c(\theta)$ such that for every $p,q \in \Z$ we have
+We are only able to do this in the case $\deg(\alpha)=4$.
+First, let us recall the notion of type of a real number: for a real number $\theta$ we say its \textit{type} is at most $\tau \geq 1$ if there exists a positive constant $c(\theta)$ such that for every $p\in \Z$ and $q\in\N$ we have

 The set of real numbers satisfying an inequality like the one above for some $\tau\geq1$ is called the set of \textit{Diophantine numbers}.\\